ben-marshall/verilog-parser/README.md

 just submitting bugs as well, but it might take longer for me to get round to fixing it!

+There is more information on how to help in the [contributing](CONTRIBUTING.md) guide.

 ## Design Choices

 ### Why C, why not something more modern?